 Nearly everyone loves a good game, and gamification as a loyalty strategy taps into that.
-Gamification refers to using elements of games, including points, competitions, and challenges, to encourage greater participation from consumers and drive up loyalty by providing both tangible rewards
+Gamification refers to using elements of games, including points, competitions, and challenges, to encourage greater participation from consumers and drive up loyalty by providing both tangible rewards and

-Gamification Strategy Tips and Techniques
+Proven Gamification Strategy Tips and Techniques

 So how do you incorporate gamification into your loyalty program?
 Here are nine strategy tips to take your loyalty program to the next level with